Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both samples are specific to TV Shows, referencing recurring characters, serialized storylines, episodic structures, and narrative arcs.
-They avoid using the answer word and provide distinct characteristics.
+Both samples are specific to TV shows, mentioning episodic content, seasons, and broadcast schedules.
+They avoid the answer word and are distinct.

 ✅ Strengths:
 - Generally specific and relate to correct answer